“name”: “Marielaina Perrone DDS”,

 -Sufficient Tooth Enamel Present.
 Tooth enamel is needed for the porcelain veneers to bond to your teeth.
 If the tooth is severely worn down or damaged, porcelain veneers will not bond well and may not be a good option for you.
 In this case a full crown may be a better option.

 –Tooth Color.
-In general, veneers look best when they are thin and translucent.
-If you have severely stained teeth (developmental dentin staining, tetracycline staining, root canal staining), it is usually best to whiten your teeth prior to veneers.
-Blockout of color is possible, but doesn’t look as natural.
+In general, porcelain veneers look best when they are thin and translucent.
+If you have severely stained teeth (developmental dentin staining, tetracycline staining, root canal therapy staining), it is usually best to undergo teeth whitening prior to veneers.
+Blockout of underlying staining is possible, but the end result will not look as natural.

 –Gum Tissue Alignment.
-Proper gum contours are necessary to proper tooth shaping of veneers.
+Proper gum tissue contours are necessary to give a natural look.
 If the gum heights are out of proportion, they will need to be recontoured with a gingivectomy procedure prior to veneer placement.